enesdurannbey/su-course-planner/Readme.md

 ## Features

-- 🔍 Search and filter courses
+- 🔍 **Search & Filter:** Easily find courses by code or name.
-- 📅 Generate conflict-free schedules
+- 🛒 **Course Cart:** Manage your selected courses in a dedicated "Selected" tab.
+- 📅 **Conflict-Free Schedules:** Automatically generates valid schedule combinations using a high-performance bitmask algorithm.
+- 🧠 **Smart Grouping:** Automatically groups schedules with identical time slots (even if sections differ) to prevent visual redundancy.
+- 📸 **Download as Image:** Export your favorite schedule as a high-quality PNG image to save or share.
+- 📋 **Copy CRNs:** One-click button to copy all Course Reference Numbers (CRNs) of a schedule for easy registration.
-- ⏰ Exclude specific time slots (e.g., 8:40 AM classes)
+- ⏰ **Time Constraints:** Exclude specific time slots (e.g., 8:40 AM classes).
-- 🚫 Set days off (full day blocking)
+- 🚫 **Day Blocking:** Set specific days off to keep your schedule clear.
-- 🎨 Visual schedule grid with color-coded courses
+- 🎨 **Visual Grid:** Interactive schedule grid with color-coded courses and navigation.

 ## Tech Stack